MicrosoftDocs/azure-management-docs/articles/container-registry/container-registry-tutorial-sign-trusted-ca.md

         └── sha256:d7258166ca820f5ab7190247663464f2dcb149df4d1b6c4943dcaac59157de8e
     ```

+> [!NOTE]
+ > Notation uses [OCI Referrers Tag Schema](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#referrers-tag-schema) to store the signature in ACR by default.
+You can also enable [OCI Referrers API](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#listing-referrers) by using the flag `--force-referrers-tag false` if needed.
+The OCI Referrers API is supported by most of the ACR features except the CMK-encrypted registry.

 ## Verify a container image with Notation CLI

 1. Add the root certificate to a named trust store for signature verification.
 If you do not have the root certificate, you can obtain it from your CA. The following example adds the root certificate `$ROOT_CERT` to the `$STORE_NAME` trust store.